scloud19/SECipedia/AWS/RDS/aws_general_rds.md

+This is for general considerations when setting up
+	In addition, please see aws_rds_setting_up_aurora.md

 Bad practice to have databases open to the public.
 	Open them up to a private VPC and create security groups and roles based on that